Map route prefixes smaller than /24 · Cloudflare Magic Transit docs

 |GRE_2_ATL

-The minimum advertising prefix is /24.
-However, since we use GRE tunnels as an outer wrapper for your traffic, we can route prefixes within that /24 to different tunnel end points.
+The minimum advertising prefix is /24, but because Cloudflare uses GRE tunnels as an outer wrapper for your traffic, we can route prefixes within that /24 to different tunnel end points.

 For example, you can send